Editorial photograph of an enterprise boardroom interior

 How do I tell whether Oracle is auditing me under the OTN or the Master Agreement?

 Ask Oracle in writing to name the exact clause and agreement.
-If Oracle points to a click-through you accepted at download, that is the OTN, which has no notice period and no defined obligations.
-If Oracle cites a 45-day notice, running measurement tools, and a 30-day remediation clock, that is the Master Agreement Schedule P. Do not proceed until Oracle commits to one.
+If Oracle points to terms you accepted at download, that is the OTN, which sets no notice period and no defined obligations.
+If Oracle cites 45 days notice, measurement tooling and a 30 day remediation clock, that is Schedule P of the Master Agreement.

 Can Oracle audit my Java use if I never signed a Master Agreement?